fariha-tasneem/bso-website/README.md

 # bso-website

-[bsoatuva.com](https://www.bsoatuva.com) is an online platform designed to serve and connect the members and supporters of the Bengali Student Organization.
+[bsoatuva.com](https://www.bsoatuva.com) is an online platform designed to serve and connect the members and supporters of the Bengali Student Organization at the University of Virginia.
 The website aims to provide information, resources, and updates about our organization's activities, events, and initiatives.

 Key Features: